bottkars/SIORestToolkit/README.md

 The Modulkes are loaded via Import-Module SIORestToolKit The Module sudirectories are based on the role of functions , eg types, actions, errors.

-in order to runs the command, you need to unrestrict executiopolicy. open a powershell as admin and run
+in order to run the commands, you need to unrestrict executionpolicy. also, make sure to unblock the zipfile if you download the modules as zip and not via git open a powershell as admin and run
 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted